san-fernandez/typyn/README.md

 - **Customizable Themes**: Allow users to customize the game's appearance with different themes.

 We welcome your suggestions and contributions!

+## Acknowledgements

+We would like to thank the developers of [ttyper](https://github.com/max-niederman/ttyper) for their innovative approach.
+Their project served as a great source of inspiration and helped guide our development process.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.